 There are quite a few bars that do an extremely generous happy hour.
 In Brooklyn, my favorite is Night of Joy which has inventive $6 cocktails and $4 beers daily from 5 to 8 PM.
 In Manhattan, my favorite spot is Local 138 in the Lower East Side, which offers an incredibly generous $3 draft beer selection from 4 to 9 PM.
 It was always my pre-game spot before hitting up a “cooler,” more expensive bar later in the evening.

-Many of New York’s most iconic attractions are free, but many cost quite a bit of money.
-Depending on the kind of sightseer you are, the CityPASS will either be a colossal waste of money or it’ll save you a bundle.
+Some of New York’s most iconic attractions are free, but many cost quite a bit of money.
+Depending on the kind of sightseer you are, the Explorer Pass will either be a colossal waste of money or it’ll save you a bundle.
 I don’t think you really need to do every big-ticket attraction to enjoy New York, but I also lived there for nine years, and your priorities become different when you live in a place.

 Don’t pay full price for a Broadway show

 If you want to see a Broadway show but don’t have a specific must-see like Hamilton that requires advanced tickets, I recommend not booking your tickets in advance.
 Sounds crazy, right?
 But you’ll save a fortune if you wait until you get to New York to buy your tickets.
 There are four TKTS discounted show booths in NYC: one in Times Square, one in Lincoln Center, one in Downtown Brooklyn, and one in South Street Seaport (Downtown Manhattan).

 At TKTS booths, you can get same-day discount tickets to evening shows for up to 50% off.
 You can check in advance to see what shows they will have tickets for.
 The TKTS booth opening times vary dramatically by location, so be sure to check opening hours online first before showing up.